 Section 356 of the Local Government Act 1993 allows Council to grant financial assistance for the purpose of exercising its functions.
-In early 2017 Council developed a new community grants policy that was adopted by Council 13 June 2017, to take effect 1 July 2017.
+In early 2017 Council developed a new community grants policy that has been on public exhibition and is recommended for adoption by the end of June 2017.
 The policy provides Council with a framework for delivering grant funding to the community with clear priorities to achieve the Community Strategic Plan 2017 - One Community outcomes and our community's vision to be friendly, responsible, thriving and proud.